raghad-o/Preliminary-Mechanical-Design/README.md

 # Preliminary-Mechanical-Design

-This repository contains the solution for the first mechanical design task, which focuses on the preliminary design of a simple robotic dog prototype.
+This repository contains the solution for the first mechanical design task, which focuses on the preliminary mechanical design of a simple robotic dog.

 ## Contents
 - Mechanical design report (PDF)